mrchrisster/attract_mode/README.md

 To cycle through supported all MiSTer cores, copy Attract_Mode.sh and Attract_Mode.ini to /media/fat/Scripts Directory.
 Attract_Mode.ini is needed in order to use the script.

+# Some notes about cores
+Arcade core will work on most systems out of the box while console cores are a bit more tricky to get working.

+For Console cores make sure you are using the recommended folder structure, eg /media/fat/Games/SNES/ The script supports zipped Everdrive packs or unzipped folders For MegaCD and Turbografx16 CD your games need to be in CHD format

+/media/usb is currently not supported due to NTFS being case-sensitive - should be an easy fix but requires some testing

 ## Horizontal or Vertical Only
 For a list of only horizontal or vertical Arcade Games, change the "orientation" setting in the Attract_Mode.ini file